 Florida is a comparative fault state, meaning if the plaintiff is found partially at fault for the car accident that caused them damages, this might affect how much compensation they are legally entitled to collect.
 According to Florida Statutes §768.81, a plaintiff’s compensation award may be reduced by their percentage of fault.

 For example, if a plaintiff was found 30 percent at fault for the car accident, any compensation they are awarded may be reduced by that percentage, meaning they collect 70 percent of damages.
 Though you will not be barred from collecting compensation even if you were partially negligent, this can affect how much financial recovery you might be able to achieve.

 You Must File by the Statutory Deadline to Claim Damages

 Regardless of which damages you are entitled to collect after a car accident, in order to collect these damages via a lawsuit, you must file your case by its statutory deadline, which differs if someone was injured or killed in the accident.

-If you intend to file a personal injury lawsuit, Florida Statutes §95.11 (3)(a) generally gives you four years from the date of the accident to file your case.
+If you intend to file a personal injury lawsuit, Florida Statutes §95.11 (3)(a) generally gives you two years from the date of the accident to file your case.
 However, if your loved one passed away in a car collision and you qualify to file a wrongful death lawsuit, Florida Statutes § 95.11 (4)(d) generally gives you two years from the date of their death to file.